 - Beverages must be in a lidded container.
 Food is not permitted on the lower level of the library.
 Small snacks are permitted on the main floor.
 Meals and messy foods may only be consumed in the snack area.
-Everyone is asked to clean up after themselves. - The library is a smoke- and tobacco-free environment.
-Smoking, use of smokeless tobacco products, ecigarettes and the use of unregulated nicotine products is strictly prohibited. - We reserve the right to inspect library materials and personal items upon arrival and departure. - Animals are prohibited unless registered for service or therapy. - Children under 16 must be accompanied by a responsible caregiver. - Please do not re-shelve items.
+Everyone is asked to clean up after themselves. - The library is a smoke and tobacco-free environment.
+Smoking, use of smokeless tobacco products, ecigarettes and the use of unregulated nicotine products is strictly prohibited. - The library is a drug-free environment.
+Manufacturing, purchasing, possessing, using, or distributing any federally illegal drug, controlled substance (without a prescription), or drug paraphernalia is strictly prohibited.
+This includes all forms of medical cannabis. - We reserve the right to inspect library materials and personal items upon arrival and departure. - Animals are prohibited unless registered for service or therapy. - Children under 16 must be accompanied by a responsible caregiver. - Please do not re-shelve items.
 Library staff will remove all materials from tables and carrels that are not checked out.
 Items no longer in use can be left on tables, in designated shelving areas, or returned to the circulation desk drop box. - Personal items cannot be held at the circulation desk for students during classes. - The library is not responsible for personal items left in the library.
 A lost and found box is located near the circulation desk.